-On January 1, 2008, Statement of Financial Accounting Standards No. 157, "Fair Value Measurements" ("SFAS No. 157") for financial assets and financial liabilities became effective for the Company.
-SFAS No. 157 does not require any new fair value measurements but provides a definition of fair value, establishes a framework for measuring fair value and expands disclosure about fair value measurements.
-On January 1, 2009, the Company adopted SFAS No. 157 as it relates to nonfinancial assets and nonfinancial liabilities that are not recognized or disclosed at fair value in the financial statements on at least an annual basis.
-SFAS No. 157 defines fair value, establishes a framework for measuring fair value in accounting principles generally accepted in the United States of America ("GAAP"), and expands disclosures about fair value measurements.
+On January 1, 2008, the FASB issued new accounting guidance on fair value measurement.
+The guidance does not require any new fair value measurements but provides a definition of fair value, establishes a framework for measuring fair value, and expands disclosure about fair value measurements.
+On January 1, 2009, the Company adopted the guidance as it relates to nonfinancial assets and nonfinancial liabilities that are not recognized or disclosed at fair value in the financial statements on at least an annual basis.
+The guidance defines fair value, establishes a framework for measuring fair value in accounting principles generally accepted in the United States of America ("GAAP"), and expands disclosures about fair value measurements.
 The provisions of this standard apply to other accounting pronouncements that require or permit fair value measurements and are to be applied prospectively with limited exceptions.
-The adoption of SFAS No. 157 did not have a material impact on the Company's condensed consolidated financial statements.
+The adoption of the guidance did not have a material impact on the Company's condensed consolidated financial statements.
 (See Note 11.)